genekuo/presentation/static/slides/javascript.md

 ---

 ## `Higher-kinded composition`
+* map allows objects (like Id and others) to compose functions
 * flatMap allows composite types to compose functions returning other composites, a higher-kinded (nested) form of composition

 ---